 M3 B51 1968 Microfiche Hollander Make Central

 Catholic Church.
 Missal (Franciscan).
 The Franciscan Missal.
 Executed in mid 14th c.
 France, an immense storehouse of Biblical iconography, remarkable for its number and range of illuminations.
-Guide at ND 3375 .F7 in Microforms.
+Guide in Remote Storage ND 3375 .F7.